 Currently, in 2021 there are more than 1 million foreigners studying in the country and applications do not stop.
 This makes complete sense since in the USA you will find some of the top universities and educational centers in the world.
 This has contributed to increasing the gigantic demand for student visas each year.

 Los Angeles immigration lawyers at Lluis Law are experts in this type of visa for the United States.
-Call now and request a free consultation and we will explain how to apply for a student visa.
+Call now and request a private consultation and we will explain how to apply for a student visa.
 You can also come to our full offices located in the heart the city.

 Requirements to obtain the F-1 student visa